 A repeat offering by popular demand, invite us to answer common questions about online learning in your department.
 Each session is co-facilitated by an eLearning and Curriculum Specialist from the Centre for Teaching and Learning and an eLearning Technology Specialist from Western Technology Services.

-Review the weekly dates and times with eLearning Specials for the Winter term here.
+Review the weekly dates and times here.